Community Engagement Culture & Actionable Insight

 Insight offers the power to gain understanding from data, people, or a situation not immediately evident on the surface.
 Insight enables leaders to uncover a solution and act based on keen and clear observation.
 Observation, however, does not lead immediately to insight.
 Government leaders must make interpretations shaped by context, knowledge, and the experience of decision makers—implicit knowledge, often built up after years of experience.

-An innovative public engagement process that places a high value on insight, that is both meaningful and relevant, is key to this cultural shift away from the activity of data generation.
+An innovative community engagement process that places a high value on insight, that is both meaningful and relevant, is key to this cultural shift away from the activity of data generation.

-With insight having such a major influence on more informed decision making, here are few other ways that PublicInput users are innovating their public engagement processes to place a higher demand on insight:
+With insight having such a major influence on more informed decision making, here are few other ways that PublicInput users are innovating their community engagement processes to place a higher demand on insight:

 – Development of community driven strategies that prioritize equity and leverage available insights to inform tactical approaches.